Frequently Asked Questions |

 please do..just email me and I'll make the changes. thanks.

 Hi Ray!
 Do you have any Sauk Branch photos?
-Thanks! -Adam
+Thanks!

 Hi Adam, no, unfortunately I don't.
 Northwest of Madison, the Milwaukee Road Sauk branch ran from Mazomanie north to the Badger Ordinance plant, crossing the Wisconsin River at Sauk City.
 The bridge is now partially dismantled, as is the Badger Ordinance Works.
 I know the CNW 1385 steamer ran over that branch back in the 1980's, but I don't have any photos, unfortunately.
 I DO have audio of that run, maybe I'll be able to upload that here soon.
 Stay tuned!